effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Lighting and Green Screen

 Our colleagues at INNOQ who give [remote trainings](https://www.innoq.com/en/trainings/) and online workshops use a green screen to have a clean background and soft lights for perfect illumination.
-This comes from professional video game streaming, and the [Elgato Key Light Air](https://www.elgato.com/en/gaming/key-light-air) and their [Green Screen](https://www.elgato.com/en/gaming/green-screen) is the way to go.
+This comes from professional video game streaming, a pair of [Elgato Key Light Air](https://www.elgato.com/en/gaming/key-light-air) and the [Elgato Green Screen](https://www.elgato.com/en/gaming/green-screen) is the way to go.
 We already ordered them to evaluate and will give feedback here.
 Stay tuned!